 Become A Patron: click here

 Why do you charge a fee at the gate?
 No other local festivals charge that, and the event is also in a county-funded park.

 Contrary to occasional beliefs, few festivals anywhere are free to attend.
-Most require parking fees, tickets for highlight events or, like us and many others, admission.
+Most require parking fees, tickets for highlight events, free to enter but charged per activity, or like us and many others, admission.
 Why?
 Let's start here: the park is closed in September.
 We are granted permission (and pay rent) to temporarily re-open Krull Park and host our annual gathering.
 We also pay for nearly everything happening on our grounds...hundreds of performers, historians and special guests, pony rides, security, insurance, electricity, kid's activities, tents, chairs, benches, animal farms, and on and on and on.
 Any festivals that are free are either small, government supported, or have no bills.
-Niagara Celtic is proud to be a growing, family-friendly festival that gives back to countless other businesses, groups and performers by including them in our weekend events.
+Niagara Celtic is proud to be self-sustaining, while continuing to give back to countless other businesses, groups and performers by including them in our weekend events.

 Niagara Celtic is held only one weekend a year, but we are no different from The Sterling Renaissance Festival, Darien Lake or any other place that has activities from sunrise to sunset included in the fare.
 Plus, parking is free and children 12 & under are not charged admission...and we spend a large budget annually to ensure there's plenty of free crafts, games and activities for kids.